Number: Transcendental numbers and reals

+A transcendental number is a numerical value that is not the root of a polynomial with integer coefficients.
+This means it is not algebraic and thus excludes all rational numbers.
 The existence of transcendental numbers was first established by Liouville (1844, 1851).
 Hermite proved in 1873 that e is transcendental and Lindemann proved in 1882 that π is transcendental.
 Finally, Cantor showed that the set of all real numbers is uncountably infinite but the set of all algebraic numbers is countably infinite, so there is an uncountably infinite number of transcendental numbers.